44mira/password_gen/README.md

 - [ ] TODO: Unit tests

-Main function is generate/1 which takes an options map and returns an {:ok, string()}
+Ships with two generator functions: `generate/1 and generate!/1` that both take an Option map.

 Option tags are:
 | Tag | Description |
 | --- | ---|
 | length (integer)  |  length of the password
 | uppercase (bool)  | if the password contains uppercase letters
 | lowercase (bool)  | if the password contains lowercase letters
 | numbers (bool)    | if the password contains

-Ships with two generator functions: `generate/1 and generate!/1`.
+> length is a required tag.

 ```elixir
   @doc """